swelborn/tomopyui/docs/index.md

 Without CUDA, this program is useless for aligning/reconstructing tomography data.

-If you don't have CUDA or and just want to check out the ipywidgets, you can still do that using the environment.yml in the docs folder:
+If you don't have CUDA and you just want to check out the ipywidgets, you can still do that using the environment.yml in the docs folder:

 ```
 cd tomopyui